Dudedmn/EASy68K-Disassembler/README.md

 # Week 4
 ALL
 - [X] Things to avoid for Disassembler Project
-- [X] Pass whole Disassembler as a test case, WIP
 IO
 - [X] Documentation for Disassembler
 - [x] Passing instruction to OP